simonmichael/hledger_site/loans.md

 # Borrowing and Lending

-## Lending, calculating interesting manually
+## Lending, calculating interest manually

 5% interest on the outstanding balance each first of the month, calculated manually: